 For many of us, marzipan and almond paste may seem one and the same, but what’s the difference?
 After all, both are made with almonds.
 But while they share some similarities, they are quite different.

-The difference between Marzipan is it is made from ground almonds and confectioners’ sugar in a ratio of 1 part almonds to 2 parts sugar.
+The difference between Marzipan is it is made from almond flour made from almonds and confectioners’ sugar in a ratio of 1 part almonds to 2 parts sugar.
 This means that it has an overall sweeter taste than almond paste.

 Almond paste is made with equal parts almonds and sugar, so it has much less sweetness than marzipan but still has a rich almond flavor.
 Its consistency is thicker than marzipan, making it better suited for use as an ingredient in fillings or doughs rather than as an edible decoration on top of baked goods like marzipan.